rahulgupta2018/ai-code-review-multi-agent/docs/google_agdk_spec_design_doc.md

 - Latency per review: < 3 seconds for deterministic tools, < 15 seconds for LLM-based analysis.
 - High availability: 99.9% uptime for runtime execution.
 - Auditability: Logs of agent decisions must be exportable.
-- Observability: All execution flows must be visible in AGDK portal.
+- Observability: All execution flows must be visible in GADK portal.

 ### 2.4 Interfaces & Contracts